SamBaker101/Tic-Tac-Toe/README.md

   - 1 - Player Vs Player - Standard Player Vs Player Tic-Tac-Toe
   - 2 - Player Vs RandomAI - Computer will check possible moves and choose 1 at random
   - 3 - Player Vs ListAI - Computer has a list of possible moves, it will make the first available move from this list
+  - 4 - Player Vs LineAI - Computer will search for lines which can be completed during it's turn and complete them.
+This algorithm will both complete the computers lines to win the game and your lines to block you.
+If no possible lines are present the computer moves at random.